marcriera/ddgo-controller-docs/usb/README.md

 ## Acknowledgements

-Big thanks to [GMMan](https://github.com/GMMan), who has provided the internal details of the DGOC-44U.
+[GMMan](https://github.com/GMMan), who has provided the internal details of the DGOC-44U.
+[TheYamanote](https://twitter.com/The_Yamanote), who has helped with the TCPP-20009.